Stick Fly

-Stick Fly is a 2006 play written by Lydia Diamond.
-It opened on Broadway on December 8, 2011 and closed on February 26, 2012.
+Stick Fly is a 2006 play written by Lydia R. Diamond.

 Synopsis

 The show takes place at the LeVay Home, in Edgartown, as it is a point of contention where the family resides.
 The family was the first black family on the island, and the show deals with race, class, and gender politics.

 Productions

 The play was premiered in March 2006 by the Congo Square Theatre Company in Chicago, directed by Chuck Smith.
-It was performed from March 26 to 14 June 14, 2009 by The Matrix Theatre Company in Los Angeles, and from February 19 to March 21, 2010 by the Huntington Theatre Company at the Boston Centre for the Arts, directed by Kenny Leon.
+It was performed from March 26 to 14 June 14, 2009 by The Matrix Theatre Company in Los Angeles, and from February 19 to March 21, 2010, by the Huntington Theatre Company at the Boston Centre for the Arts, directed by Kenny Leon.

 This production transferred to Broadway at the Cort Theatre on December 8, 2011, directed by Kenny Leon, assistant director Kamilah Forbes, set design David Gallo, costume design Reggie Ray, lighting design Beverly Emmons, sound design Peter Fitzgerald, hair design Gregory Bazemore, and incidental music by Alicia Keys.
-The cast included Rosie Benton (Kimber), Dulé Hill (Spoon "Kent" LeVay), Mekhi Phifer (Flip "Harold" LeVay), Condola Rashād (Cheryl), Ruben Santiago-Hudson (Joe LeVay), and Tracie Thoms (Taylor).
+The cast included Rosie Benton (Kimber), Dulé Hill (Spoon "Kent" LeVay), Mekhi Phifer (Flip "Harold" LeVay), Condola Rashad (Cheryl), Ruben Santiago-Hudson (Joe LeVay), and Tracie Thoms (Taylor).
 Understudies included Jerome Preston Bates (Joe), Don Guillory (Spoon/Flip), Gretchen Hall (Kimber), and Zakiya Young (Cheryl, Taylor).

-It was subsequently performed from October 24 to December 22, 2013, by Arden Theatre Company (Philadelphia), directed by Walter Dallas, across June and July 2015 at Windy City Playhouse, Chicago, directed by Chuck Smith (again), and from February 5 to March 15, 2020 at Writers Theatre, Glencoe, Illinois, directed by Ron OJ Parson.
+It was subsequently performed from October 24 to December 22, 2013, by Arden Theatre Company (Philadelphia), directed by Walter Dallas, across June and July 2015 at Windy City Playhouse, Chicago, directed by Chuck Smith (again), and from February 5 to March 15, 2020, at Writers Theatre, Glencoe, Illinois, directed by Ron OJ Parson.
 It was streamed online as a live reading from the actors' homes on August 1, 2020, by Stars in the House, directed by Dell Howlett.